kubernetes/enhancements/keps/sig-network/2091-cluster-network-policy/README.md

-top of existing NetworkPolicies in the cluster, some existing allowed traffic patterns (which were regulated by those NetworkPolicies) may become blocked by ClusterNetworkPolicy `Deny` rules, while some isolated workloads may become accessible instead because of ClusterNetworkPolicy `Allow` or `Authorize` rules.
+top of existing NetworkPolicies in the cluster, some existing allowed traffic patterns (which were regulated by those NetworkPolicies) may become blocked by ClusterNetworkPolicy `Deny` rules, while some isolated workloads may become accessible instead because of ClusterNetworkPolicy `Allow` or `Empower` rules.

 Developers could face some difficulties figuring out why the NetworkPolicies did not take effect, even if they know to look for ClusterNetworkPolicy rules